 Becoming a SunSmart School is easy, simply:

 - Develop a sun protection policy or update the existing one.
-A SunSmart Schools sample policy (word, 66kb) is available to download.
+A SunSmart Schools sample policy is available to download and adapt.

 Cancer Council WA requires SunSmart Schools to review their sun protection policy every three years to maintain their SunSmart membership.